 What the plan pays

-- Plan payments are not applied toward donut hole costs.
-Only member fees (shown above) and the manufacturer's 70% discount "payments" are applied to the total out-of-pocket cost during this phase.
+- Plan payments don't count toward donut hole costs.
+Only what you pay and the manufacturer's 70% discount "payments" are applied to the total out-of-pocket cost during this phase.

 Catastrophic benefit period